jamesoff/simplemonitor/docs/index.rst

 * Sending a message via BulkSMS, Amazon Simple Notification Service (SNS), Telegram, Slack, MQTT (with HomeBridge support) and more
 * Writing an HTML status page
 * Writing an entry to the syslog (non-Windows only)
-* Executing arbitary commands on monitor failure and recovery
+* Executing arbitrary commands on monitor failure and recovery

 Other features
 --------------